-- a.
-Quiet in the herd and smoothness of cut
+- Quiet in the herd and smoothness of cut

-- b.
-Degree of difficulty
+- Degree of difficulty b.

-- c.
-Time spent working
+- Time spent working c.

-- d.
-Driving and controlling cow
+- Driving and controlling cow

 Horse will not be penalized for reining during cutting portion but should display horse's natural cow ability in controlling and driving the cow.